 - Broccoli 3-6 days

 And that’s all there is to it!
 Sprouts can be eaten raw in any way you like.
 Small sprouts like alfalfa, broccoli, radish or clover are nicest eaten raw in salads or anywhere you’d use lettuce.
 Sprouted adzuki beans, lentils and mung beans are also a nice, crunchy addition to salads but can be cooked quickly in a stir fry, as well.
 Bigger beans like chickpeas benefit from being covered in hot (140F) water and allowed to cool before using.
 This removes the slight bitterness.
-I’ll post my raw hummus recipe made with sprouted chickpeas soon.
-In the meantime, happy sprouting!
+Try this technique in my raw hummus recipe!